Nonlinear filtering based on density approximation and deep BSDE prediction: Implementation details

 Training was carried out with the Adam optimizer with standard parameters, using a fixed learning rate of $10^{-4}$ and a constant batch size of $512$.
-Each epoch began by generating $200$ batches of simulated trajectories from the process $(S,O,X,W)$, that could be described as the training data, and the terminal condition, corresponding to the target label.
+Each epoch began by generating $200$ batches of simulated trajectories from the process $(S,O,\mathcal{X},W)$, acting as input to the scheme, and evaluating the terminal condition $\overline{g}$, acting as the target label in this learning task.
 Training was stopped after at most $100$ epochs, or earlier if the averaged loss over the epoch stopped decreasing for $5$ consecutive epochs (early stopping).
-Thus we got different $M_{\text{train}}$ values depending on the number of epochs that was required.
+Thus, we got different $M_{\text{train}}$ values (number of Monte Carlo samples) depending on the number of epochs that were required.
 We found that the models with the coarser discretizations converged with fewer epochs.
-Additionally, the cost of training is at least proportional to the number of discretization steps due the sequential nature of the Euler--Maruyama step when calculating $\mathcal{Y}_N$.
-The normalization steps done in both the training and at inference time was done with $J=10^3$ over a spatial grid on $[-5,5]$.
+Additionally, the cost of training is at least proportional to the number of discretization steps due to the sequential nature of the Euler--Maruyama step when calculating $\mathcal{Y}_N$.
+The normalization steps performed in both the training and inference time were performed with $J=10^3$ discretization points over a spatial grid on $[-5,5]$.
 All experiments were run on an NVIDIA A40 GPU (48GB memory).